MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-The index of the last occurrence, when searched backwards, of the first character of the substring_view when successful; otherwise `npos`.
+The index of the last occurrence, when searched backwards, of the first character of the substring when successful; otherwise `npos`.

 ### Example